 We carry out a rolling programme that ensures all Property, Plant and Equipment required to be measured at current value is revalued at least every five years.
-Valuations were carried out by the Council's valuer (employed through an agency), Mr Richard Lewis (FRICS), who is a Chartered Valuation Surveyor.
+Valuations were carried out by the Council's valuers; Bridgehouse and Howkins and Harrison, who are RICS Registered Valuers.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institute of Chartered Surveyors.
 The valuation methods used for each type of asset category are detailed in note 16 of the Accounting Policies section (Property, Plant and Equipment).